automator-plus/tutorials/CEP/debugging-the-adobe-premiere-pro-api/debugging-the-adobe-premiere-pro-api.md

 console.log(c);
 ```

 Here we add an `if` statement to check the types of `a` and `b`.
 We use the `&&` the say "and", in other words, the first _and_ second statement needs to hold true before we climb into the code defined between the first set of curly braces, `{}`.
 We then declare what should happen if our `if` condition isn't met, the `else` condition.
-In our case, we'll assign the text: "'a' and 'b' both need to be numbers" to the variable `c`.
+In our case, we'll assign the text: `'a' and 'b' both need to be numbers` to the variable `c`.
 Why do this?
 It comes with time when programming, but you want to keep your code as clean as possible, so reusing the `c` variable name, allows us to only write `console.log(c)` _once_.
 As opposed to:

 ```javascript